NRSP_TEMP_12: Building Integrated Research Networks to Advance the Conduct and Application of Science with Urban Communities

 Our target audiences include:

-- Policy makers at local, state, federal agencies and their associated organizations such as the National League of Cities as a conduit to their members nationally and tribal governmental agencies.
+- Policy makers at local, state, federal agencies and their associated organizations such as NLC as a conduit to their members nationally and tribal governmental agencies.

-- Extension and other non-governmental organizations / practitioners at local, state, and national levels.
+- Extension and other non-governmental organizations, and practitioners at local, state, and national levels.

 In addition to fostering high quality urban research, this NRSP complements the mission of NUREC to bridge the gap between community and research and support the translation and application of that research by Extension.